indutny/bn.js/README.md

 ### Prefixes

-There are several prefixes to instructions that affect the way the work.
+There are several prefixes to instructions that affect the way they work.
 Here is the list of them in the order of appearance in the function name:

 * `i` - perform operation in-place, storing the result in the host object (on